emarekica/react-todo-list/notes.md

 <br>

-[ ] Add check box next to each item
+[ ] Add check box next to each item to remove it